Last week a colleague asked me if the inputs on the Allen-Bradley (A-B) 1769-L1xER were high speed inputs, like found on some MicroLogix.

 In summary, the 1769-L1 family of CompactLogix processor’s embedded I/O contains the same .5ms on / off delay times as many 1734 Point I/O modules of the same type.
 And while this is considerably faster than standard I/O modules, like the 1769-IQ16 with it’s 8ms on / off delay, the speed advantage is quickly lost as you add more I/O modules to the 1769-L1 base system (with a full 8 module system limited to a maximum RPI of 8ms.)

 Note: For more details on the 1769-L1 see the Allen-Bradley 1769-TD005 Technical Data Sheet here.

 I hope this review of the speed of the embedded DC inputs on the 1769-L1 has been helpful.
-If you have any comments or questions please don’t hesitate to leave them by using the “Leave a reply” form at the bottom of this page.
+If you have any comments or questions please don’t hesitate to leave them by using the “post a comment or question” link below.

 Shawn M Tierney

 If you found this content helpful, consider buying me a coffee here.

 - February 22 News on Sensors, 5G Routers, Profinet Gateways, Edge IPCs, Robots and Ai in 2024 & more (N169) - February 22, 2024